-The FY14 budget includes funding for the Clean Energy Business web site.
-The BPU procured services from Rutgers University to maintain and update a statewide web-based database that is designed to assist RE and EE companies to grow and prosper in New Jersey.
+In 2012 the Board procured services from Rutgers University to maintain and update a statewide Clean Energy Business web-based database that is designed to assist RE and EE companies to grow and prosper in New Jersey.
 The objective of the web-site is to attract new RE and EE companies in New Jersey and to retain and expand existing RE and EE companies in New Jersey.
 The web-site will assist the State in meeting its renewable energy and energy efficiency goals as set forth in the Energy Master Plan, including green jobs development, greenhouse gas reduction and creating a partnership for developing innovative RE and EE technologies between businesses and the state's universities.